guilhemmarchand/trackme/docs/userguide.rst

    :alt: tags_img002bis.png
    :align: center

-**You can click on the Update tags button to define one or more tags for a given data source:**
+**You can click on the "Manage: manual tags" button to define one or more tags for a given data source:**

 .. image:: img/tags_img003.png
    :alt: tags_img003.png